• Skip to primary navigation

 Jump to Recipe Print Recipe

-Even omnivores will love this fun vegan sushi recipe!
+Even omnivores will love these fun vegan sweet potato sushi rolls!
 Instead of fish, this sushi is filled with crispy roasted sweet potatoes and crunchy cucumber.
 Dip them in my spicy vegan "mayo" for a sushi experience that rivals that of your favorite sushi bar.

 Jump to:

 I'm so excited to share this recipe with you!
-Vegan sushi is one of my favorite plant-based treats.
-And, believe it or not, it's super easy to make.
-Trust me, once you get the hang of rolling it, you'll be making your own homemade sushi variations all the time!
+Sweet potato sushi rolls are one of my favorite vegan treats.
+And, believe it or not, they're super easy to make.
+Trust me, once you get the hang of rolling it, you'll be making your own homemade sushi variations all the time.

 There's so many vegetables (and even fruits) that make great sushi fillings; I tried quite a few combinations while testing this recipe, and the combination of crispy, caramelized sweet potatoes with cool, crunchy cucumbers won hands down.
 Once you make this recipe, you'll find yourself returning to it time and time again.
 It's that good!

-Don't worry, I'm going to walk you through all the steps to assembling and rolling the perfect vegan sushi roll Let's get started.
+Don't worry, I'm going to walk you through all the steps to assembling and rolling the perfect sweet potato sushi roll.

 • Sushi Rice: Sushi rice is non-optional; You can't make sushi without it.
 Other rices don't hold together well enough to make a sushi roll because they lack the moisture that gives sushi rice it's unique texture and stickiness.